Why Beijing Lhasa Train is recommended?

 Facilities on Beijing Lhasa Train – Life on the Train

-Luggage Storage If you are taking a Soft Sleeper, you can put your luggage or suitcases on the luggage closet above the door in each Soft Sleeper Carriage.
+Luggage Storage If you are taking a Soft Sleeper, you can put your luggage or suitcases in the luggage closet above the door in each Soft Sleeper Carriage.
 It is about 16 inches (40cm) high and 20 inches (50cm) wide.
-If you are taking a Hard Sleeper, just place your luggage and suitcases on the luggage racks above the window by the side of aisle.
+If you are taking a Hard Sleeper, just place your luggage and suitcases on the luggage racks above the window by the side of the aisle.

 Tibet Travel Permit and Train Travel